-I’m pleased to announce that the ‘Take My Mother, Please’ Winston Churchill tour is a definitely on.
+I’m pleased to announce that the ‘Take My Mother, Please’ Winston Churchill tour is back on the burner.

-Join us for the week of August 23 – 30, 2020 to witness all things Winston Churchill – what he did, who he was, where he lived, what he loved and why we remember.
+I’m aiming for late spring of 2022 to witness all things Winston Churchill – what he did, who he was, where he lived, what he loved and why we remember.
 I will be in touch once the date is set.

 Life in film

 I initially became enchanted with Sir Winston Leonard-Spencer Churchill from watching John Lithgow play him in the first season of The Crown.
 The following year the movie Dunkirk came out.
 Then Gary Oldman’s Churchill portrayal in The Darkest Hour won him the Best Actor Oscar in 2018.
 Since then, my fascination with Winston Churchill has never wavered.